-This decadent no-bake vegan biscoff cheesecake is super easy to make with only 9 ingredients required!
+This decadent and indulgent no-bake vegan biscoff cheesecake is super easy to make with only 9 ingredients required!
 The biscoff-flavoured rich and creamy cheesecake and the butter biscuit base create a perfect balance in texture and flavour.
 It’s topped with more biscoff spread and biscuits to maximise the flavour of melty biscoff in every bite!
 This cheesecake recipe is perfect for bringing to parties and enjoying with friends.

 *This post may contain affiliate links.
 For full disclosure visit our Affiliate Disclosure page.